btjanaka/cpsm/README.md

 CPSM is under (heavy) development.
 Here are some remaining tasks, in order of
 priority:

-1. Make save mode not require a language spec
-1. Avoid having errors in create mode just because an input file already exists
 1. Add documentation on config files to README
-1. Add more examples to README
 1. Add a demo gif to README
 1. Add NPM and use packages from it to automate linting, formatting, etc. for the repo.